telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 This property works only when CausesValidation
                 is set to true.

-###  Value `String`
+###  Value `IEnumerable`1`

 The value of the widget.

-###  ValuePrimitive `String`
+###  ValuePrimitive `Boolean`

-Specifies the value binding behavior for the widget when the initial model value is null.
+Specifies the value binding behavior for the widget.
 If set to true, the View-Model field will be updated with the selected item value field.
 If set to false, the View-Model field will be updated with the selected item.

 ###  Virtual `Boolean`